BLACKI-J/EBP-Powershell-domaine/README.md

 ```
 This script will execute install-EBP-3.ps1 to sequentially install each EBP application and confirm successful installation.

+License Activation

+To avoid having to activate each workstation one by one, you need a License.xml file.
+This file is generated automatically after the first activation and can be found in the directory C:\ProgramData\EBP.

+	1. Install the PGI manually on a machine connected to or disconnected from the network.
+	2. Activate the PGI (all modules).
+	3. Retrieve the License.xml file from C:\ProgramData\EBP.
+	4. Place the License.xml file in the same directory as the EBP scripts.

 Notes

 	•	Make sure to run each script in the correct order: 1-install.bat, 2-instance.bat, and 3-ebp.bat.